 Over time, indexes can become fragmented, which negatively impacts performance.
 SSMS allows you to rebuild or reorganize indexes to reduce fragmentation:

-To rebuild or reorganize an index:
+To rebuild or reorganize an index in SSMS:

 If an index is no longer needed, you can drop it to free up resources:

-DROP INDEX IX_ColumnName ON TableName;
+DROP INDEX IndexName ON TableName;

-To ensure optimal database performance, follow these best practices for index management:
+sys.dm_db_index_usage_stats and sys.dm_db_index_physical_stats to gather insights into index usage and fragmentation.To ensure optimal performance, follow these best practices for index management: